bonny/WordPress-Simple-History/readme.txt

 - Add support for logging when adding or removing user roles via WP-CLI.
 [WP-CLI 2.10.0 added "Support for adding and removing of multiple user roles"](https://make.wordpress.org/cli/2024/02/08/wp-cli-v2-10-0-release-notes/) and now Simple History supports logging of these events. [#431](https://github.com/bonny/WordPress-Simple-History/issues/431).

+- Show a message for users with WooCommerce installed and activated, informing them about the new WooCommerce Logger Add-On.

 View the [release post to see screenshots of the new features](https://simple-history.com/2024/simple-history-4-13/).

 ### 4.12.0 (Februari 2024)